 This magic bullet becomes powerless in a cloud setting, however, where cloud network vendors have made strategic decisions not to enable multicast to their core networks.

-cloudSwXtch also creates a single multicast network across all networks, with an emphasis on tackling congestion.
+cloudSwXtch creates a single multicast network across all networks, with an emphasis on tackling congestion.
 It connects on-prem networks to clouds, clouds to clouds, or clouds to edge networks.
-This means engineers can create a multicast data stream inside of on-prem networks, and, using cloudSwXtch, push it into a cloud and delivering that stream as if it were originating in the cloud and connecting it seamlessly to the on-prem network.
+This means engineers can create a multicast data stream inside of on-prem networks, and, using cloudSwXtch, push it into a cloud and deliver that stream as if it were originating in the cloud and connecting it seamlessly to the on-prem network.

 This is important for developers to keep costs down, because when they push data out of a cloud, cloud networks may charge them for that egress, since clouds are best served when they keep your data in their estate.

 You may also incur costs from cloud networks if you need to stream to multiple places.
 If you can use multicast or protocol fanout to push one stream of data out of the cloud to somewhere else, say your on-prem network or another cloud, you can save money in egress costs by fanning the streams out at the edge.

 True IGMP-Compliant Multicasting in the Cloud for Financial Services